contentstack/cli/packages/contentstack/README.md

     <value>] [--delivery-token <value>] [--source-env <value>]

 FLAGS
-  -B, --branch=<value>             [default: main] Specify the branch to fetch the content (by default the main branch
+  -B, --branch=<value>             [default: main] The name of the branch where you want to perform the bulk publish
-                                   is selected)
-  -a, --alias=<value>              Alias(name) for the management token -c, --config=<value>             Path for the external config file (A new config file can be generated at the current
-                                   working directory using `csdx cm:bulk-publish:configure -a [ALIAS]`) -e, --environments=<value>...
-Environments where entries will be published -k, --stack-api-key=<value>      Stack api key to be used -l, --locales=<value>...
-Locales where entries will be published -y, --yes                        Agree to process the command with the current configuration --api-version=<value>        API Version to be used.
+                                   operation.
+If you don’t mention the branch name, then by default the content from main branch will be published.
+  -a, --alias=<value>              Alias (name) of the management token.
+You must use either the --alias flag or the
+                                   --stack-api-key flag.
+  -c, --config=<value>             (optional) The path of the optional configuration JSON file containing all the
+                                   options for a single run.
+Refer to the configure command to create a configuration file.
+  -e, --environments=<value>...
+The name of the environment on which entries will be published.
+In case of multiple
+                                   environments, specify their names separated by spaces.
+  -k, --stack-api-key=<value>      API key of the source stack.
+You must use either the --stack-api-key flag or the
+                                   --alias flag.
+  -l, --locales=<value>...
+Locales in which entries will be published, e.g., en-us.
+In the case of multiple
+                                   locales, specify the codes separated by spaces.
+  -y, --yes                        Set it to true to process the command with the current configuration.
+      --api-version=<value>        API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
-      --bulk-publish=<value>       [default: true] This flag is set to true by default.
-It indicates that contentstack's bulkpublish API will be used to publish the entries --content-types=<value>...
-The Contenttypes from which entries need to be published --delivery-token=<value>     Delivery token for source environment
+      --bulk-publish=<value>       [default: true] Set this flag to use Contentstack's Bulk Publish APIs.
+This flag is set to true, by default.
-      --publish-all-content-types  (optional) Publish all contenttypes (cannot be set when contentTypes flag is set) --retry-failed=<value>       (optional) Retry failed entries from the logfile (overrides all other flags) This flag is used to retry publishing entries that failed to publish in a previous attempt.
-A log file for the previous session will be required for processing the failed entries
+      --content-types=<value>...
+The UID of the content type(s) whose entries you want to publish in bulk.
+In case of multiple content types, specify the IDs separated by spaces.
+      --delivery-token=<value>     The delivery token of the source environment.
+      --publish-all-content-types  (optional) Set it to true to bulk publish entries from all content types.
+If the --content-types option is already used, then you cannot use this option.
+      --retry-failed=<value>       (optional) Use this option to retry publishing the failed entries/ assets from the logfile.
+Specify the name of the logfile that lists failed publish calls.
+If this option is used, it will override all other flags.
       --source-env=<value>         Source environment

 DESCRIPTION